themillhousegroup/witchhunt/README.md

 ```

 #### Options
-Invoke `witchhunt` with no arguments to an the up-to-date list.
+Invoke `witchhunt` with no arguments to get the up-to-date list.

 ### Credits